 |Feet||£13,500||Fractured tarsal bones, in both feet, causing significant disability.|

-The figures in the table are taken from the CICA tariff of injuries.
+The figures relating to criminal compensation payouts in the table are taken from the CICA tariff of injuries.
 As the tariff is quite a large document, we’ve only included a selection of different injuries.
 Therefore, don’t worry if you can’t see an injury that matches your claim.
 We’ll be able to provide a personalised compensation estimate once your claim has been assessed.

 As the amount of compensation is based on the severity of your injuries, our solicitors will arrange for a local medical assessment as part of the claims process.
 The specialist will review your injuries and ask several questions about how you’ve been affected.
 They’ll then produce a report to provide information on what injuries you sustained, what affect they had on you and if there will be any long-term suffering.